-Click on Settings in the top right corner, then click on Update Center under System menu item on the left.
-From Update center you can install / un-install and upgrade your plug-ins, first page shows all the plug-ins already installed with SonarQube.
+Click on Settings in the top right corner, then click on Update Center under the System menu item on the left.
+From the Update center you can install / un-install and upgrade your plug-ins, first page shows all the plug-ins already installed with SonarQube.

 Click on Available Plugins, you need to install 3 plugins for the scope of this article.

 - Groovy - Enables analysis of Groovy projects.

 - Cobertura - Get code coverage with Cobertura.

 - SCM Activity - Collects and reports information from SCM.

 Search each of these plugins on the available plugins page and install them.
 Once installation is complete restart SonarQube for the plugins to take effect.

 Configuring Sonar Runner

 Configure Sonar Runner properties by editing file on following path